Haydeni0/pi-humidity/README.md

 ## Updates

+*Version 2.0*

-- Upgrade to a docker-based implementation for easy install
+- Upgrade to a docker-based implementation for simple install (tested on a Raspberry Pi 4)
-- Use TimescaleDB, time series optimised database
+- Use TimescaleDB (time series optimised database, extension of PostgreSQL)
-- Improve webpage, using the Dash Plotly framework
+- Improve webpage using the Dash Plotly framework to visualise real-time data
+- Generalised to multiple DHT22 sensors
+- Automatic SSL certificate generation

+*Version 1.0*

+- Very lightweight (for use on a low-power Raspberry Pi Zero) implementation that output the graph as a static image.
+- Works with two DHT22 sensors

 ---

 ## Summary

-Repo containing code for humidity and temperature logging and monitoring on a Raspberry Pi, using [Adafruit DHT22 sensors](https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/) connected to the GPIO pins.
+Tool for humidity and temperature logging and webpage visualisation on a Raspberry Pi, using [Adafruit DHT22 sensors](https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/).
-See the [installation guide](./install.md) for instructions on the setup process
+See the [install guide](#install-guide) for instructions on the setup process

 ### Example use case